Articles in this section

 Resolving a rejected claim due to a missing or invalid taxonomy code in box 24j

-If you receive a claim rejection for a missing or invalid taxonomy code in box 24j, you'll want to first check in the clinician's account settings to make sure that the correct taxonomy code was entered in the appropriate field.
+If you receive a claim rejection for a missing or invalid taxonomy code in box 24j, the rendering clinician will first want to check in their account settings to make sure that the correct taxonomy code is entered in the appropriate field.

-• Navigate to Settings > My Profile > Clinical
+5. Navigate to Settings > Profile > Clinical info

 Next, you'll need to delete the existing claim and create a new claim to have the updated settings auto-populate.
 To do this: